Data Centers in Kenya

 Kenya has one of the most sustainable power profiles globally, which is a major draw for organizations with environmental mandates.

-Average Cost Of Power: USD 0.12/kWh, as of December 2025.
-This price remains relatively stable due to an energy mix that is approximately 90% renewable.
-Geothermal energy accounts for nearly 45% of production, supplemented by hydroelectric, wind, and solar.
+Average Cost Of Power: USD 0.12/kWh as of January 2026.
+This price remains relatively stable due to an energy mix that is approximately 90 percent renewable.
+Geothermal energy accounts for nearly 45 percent of production, supplemented by hydroelectric, wind, and solar.
 This diversification reduces reliance on volatile fossil fuel prices and stabilizes operational costs.

 Power Grid Reliability: The electrical infrastructure in primary data center corridors is well-engineered.
-Facilities often benefit from redundant feeds and multi-substation support to maintain the high uptime requirements of modern colocation environments.
+Facilities benefit from redundant feeds and multi-substation support to maintain the high uptime requirements of modern colocation environments as of January 2026.

 Market Access, Business & Tax Climate